vargalott/qtm-calc/README.md

 qtm-calc is a tool that allows you to calculate the final states and some operational characteristics of a multi-channel queuing system.

-qtm-calc is available in three versions:
+qtm-calc is available in two versions:
 * a directly executable utility that works with json files;
-* a dynamic library designed for embedding into python language (using pybind11):
+* a dynamic library designed for embedding into python language (using pybind11).
-* a dynamic library for using in C++ code.

 The python-embedded version also has a Rust implementation (see more [qtm-calc-rust](https://github.com/Andinoriel/qtm-calc-rust)).
+For shared C++ version of qtm-calc see [qtm-calc-shared](https://github.com/Andinoriel/qtm-calc-shared).

 ## Build